Thynix/OpenVR-VolumeControl/README.md

 # OpenVR Volume Control

 As of this writing, changing the volume from within VR involves pointing at a 2D volume control.
 I found that frustrating and difficult to do precisely, as I often wanted the volume at or near the lowest level, so this allows adjusting the volume by dragging a giant virtual slider with haptic feedback.
+It consists of a plugin to interface with Windows' CoreAudio, and a HapticRack and the LinearDrive example interaction from the SteamVR Unity plugin.

 The audio gear on the table is from a paid asset package, and will not be included in this repository.
 The utility will still work if you don't have it - the gear is entirely cosmetic.